 Note that the main difference between International and Domestic testing is that there are fewer international test dates and no late registration for international students.
 The major implication of this is that you can't always wait for the last test's score to come out before you sign up for the next possible SAT test date.

 For example, a domestic student can wait until her March test comes back, and if she did badly, she can register late for the May SAT.
 Depending on if March scores come out in time, international students might not be able to do this.
 However, this is not a big loss: few students would want to take two tests in a row because there really isn't time to improve or study in such a short amount of time.

 Second, if money is not an issue, international students can simply preemptively register for two dates in a row, and then cancel the second test date if they do well on the first test.
 The cost of cancellation is only the monetary cost of the test.

 Otherwise, international testing and domestic testing have more similarities than differences!

 The next step after you've figured out which test dates work for you is to register for the SAT (read our step-by-step instruction here).
 Also, if you want to score well, you should consider the different ways to prep for the SAT.
 We consider the pros and cons of different prep methods with our free ebook.

 Other Articles You May Be Interested In

-Find out which exact dates you want to choose with our Table of 2018-2019 SAT Test Dates, and then read our Full Review of Every Single 2018-2019 SAT Test Date here.
+Find out which exact dates you want to choose with our full guide to choosing SAT test dates here.

 Fred is co-founder of PrepScholar.
 He scored a perfect score on the SAT and is passionate about sharing information with aspiring students.
 Fred graduated from Harvard University with a Bachelor's in Mathematics and a PhD in Economics.